-Are you looking for a cafe for some delicious desserts and some coffee or tea?
+Are you looking for a cafe for delicious desserts and coffee or tea?
 Give Fontanella Tea Garden a visit.
 It is one of the most popular cafes on the island.
 It is perched on Mdina’s Bastions walls and spread around a central courtyard.
 As a result, Fontanella offers fantastic and unique panoramic views of the east side of Malta, stretching to the sea.
 Fontanella is famous for its view and homemade desserts, especially its cakes!
 The menu contains basic dishes such as baguettes, wraps, salads, and pizzas.
 Fontanella is a perfect place to have a slice of cake after a day of exploring Mdina.

 Keep in mind nearby Rabat has extensive choices for eating out.
-You can easily walk from Mdina to Rabat as it sits right outside the fortified walls.
+You can easily walk from Mdina to Rabat, as it sits right outside the fortified walls.

 Where to Stay in Mdina

 Mdina is tiny and a very protected little gem.
-As a result, there are only two accommodations; Xara Palace Relais & Chateaux and St Agatha Bastionwhich are both highly rated.
+As a result, there are only two accommodations; Xara Palace Relais & Chateaux and St Agatha Bastion are both highly rated.
 The latter looks quite pricey.
 Just outside the ancient city’s walls is Rabat, which has many choices.

-Keep in mind though Malta is a small island, the total length is 27 miles and the width only nine miles.
+Keep in mind that Malta is a small island, the total length is 27 miles, and the width is only nine miles.
 Mdina is at one of the island’s highest points in the center.
 That puts you pretty central to everything.
 That said, you are not near the ocean but have ocean views in the distance.
 During our time in Malta, we were on the water at the Malta Hilton in the St Julians area, which we loved.
-But when we return, again, it would be very tempting to stay inside the fortified walls of Mdina.
+But when we return, it would be very tempting to stay inside the fortified walls of Mdina.
 The walled city has a magical atmosphere at night -and you’ll be one of the few people walking the silent streets.

 Click the links below search for accommodations and vacation rentals in Malta.
-Compare each site as not all options are available at both locations.
+Compare each site, as not all options are available at both locations.
 Always look closely at recent reviews before booking.